grifart/nette-scoped-di/README.md

 ```

-The outer container then simply registers the service, and it is done.
+The outer container then registers the service, and you are done.

 ```yml
 services: